 Once you pass the NCLEX-RN exam, you have a few options for receiving certification as a neonatal nurse.
 The National Certification Corporation provides an RNC Certification for Neonatal Intensive Care Nursing (RNC-NIC).

 Candidates must have an active RN license, 24 months of specialized experience as an RN, and a passing score on an eligibility exam to obtain this credential.

 There is also the American Association of Critical-Care Nurses, which provides the CCRN (Neonatal) specialty certification.

 After you receive certification, you will have an opportunity to join a NICU team as a neonatal nurse.
 You also need to pay attention to continuing education requirements specific to the state in which you practice.

 How do you change your specialty to become a neonatal nurse?

 If you are already working as a nurse and want to try and change roles, there are a few ways to do this.
 The first step is to shadow a nurse in the NICU department.
 You can ask your supervisor to shadow another nurse.
 While shadowing, it’s crucial to network with the other nurses on the unit.
 Get a feel for the unit and the people who work on it.

 By networking, you can gain insight into the open positions as well.
 Once you learn of an opening, it’s all about timing.
 You don’t want to switch roles as a new nurse.
 Make sure you’ve at least mastered your original specialty before switching.

 How much does a neonatal nurse make?

 A neonatal nurse’s salary depends on many factors.
 Some of these factors include location, experience and education.
-According to ZipRecruiter, the average salary for a neonatal nurse is approximately $101,727.
-This is about 26% percent more than the average RN salary reported by the Bureau of Labor Statistics.
+According to data from Incredible Health, the average salary for Neonatal Critical Care Nurses is $88,160 – an effective hourly rate of $42.
+This is about 6% higher than a the average registered nurse’s median wage.